uva-cs/ugrads.cs/content/pages/capstone.md

 ### Timeline

-The semester starts on Tuesday, August 25th; this is week 1 of the semester.
-The items listed below happen some time during that week, and not necessarily by the start of the week.
+The spring 2021 semester starts on Monday, February 1st; this is week 1 of the semester.
+The items listed below happen some time during that week, often -- but not necessarily -- on the Monday of that week.
 Also, this timeline is subject to change, with appropriate notification to the [cs-capstone@virginia.edu](https://lists.virginia.edu/sympa/admin/cs-capstone) email list.

 - Week 1 (week of Mon, Feb 1st): students are provided with the full details about the capstone, and are provided a forum to find teammates, if desired.
 That form is a Piazza group via [this collab workspace](https://collab.its.virginia.edu/portal/site/ef58f425-8e91-45d5-b891-e13cf0094778) that any UVa student can join.
 - Week 2 (week of Mon, Feb 8th): students work to generate project ideas.